 How to get

-Go to the terrace of the café.
-From there you have a beautiful view of royal gardens and, in the distance, the Old Town Bridge, which connects the Praga district with the city centre.
+The outdoor terrace in particular offers a beautiful view of the royal gardens and, in the distance, of the Old Town Bridge, which connects Warsaw Praga, the right side of Warsaw, with the city centre.

-Prices are no higher than elsewhere and I would recommend the apple pie with vanilla ice cream (szarlotka).
+Prices here are no higher than elsewhere.
+A treat is the apple pie with vanilla ice cream, szarlotka in Polish.

 The Royal Castle is barrier-free and can also be visited by people on wheelchairs or other walking aids.